secretuniversity/secret-box-vite-template/README.md

 Each Secret Box has an accompanying tutorial hosted on the Secret University website.
 The tutorial is written in Markdown and can be found in the [tutorial](/tutorial/) directory of this repo.

+### Setup Your Local Developer Environment

+This [Setting Up Your Environment](https://docs.scrt.network/secret-network-documentation/development/getting-started/setting-up-your-environment) guide will help you get going on your journey developing a Secret Box.

+In addition to the Secret Contract setup, you will also need to install `Nodejs` and `yarn` for the integration tests and frontend app.

+#### Install Nodejs

+Use the installer for your environment [here](https://nodejs.dev/en/download).

+#### Install Yarn

+You can find information on installing `yarn`, getting started, advanced topics and more [here](https://yarnpkg.com).

 ### Writing Your Guide

 Secret Box tutorials are written using Markdown and require specific pieces of front matter to display properly on the website.

 #### Secret Box Front Matter